-I moved to a lovely neighborhood in Boston called Jamaica Plain, where I’m minutes walk to a yoga studio, plenty of cafes to write in, and an organic grocery store that has kombucha on tap.
+I moved to a lovely neighborhood in Boston called Jamaica Plain, where I’m a minute’s walk to a yoga studio, plenty of cafes to write in, and an organic grocery store that has kombucha on tap.
 No joke.

 Most juices contain several POUNDS of fruits and vegetables, so even if the rest of your day is crap, you at least know you got an abundance of greens in your system doing their magic.

-What I love most about Thirst (aside from their friendly and knowledgable staff, beautiful and understated decor) is their Açaí bowls.
+What I love most about Thirst (aside from their friendly and knowledgable staff, beautiful and understated decor) are their Açaí bowls.
 If you have no idea what that is – I feel you.
-Let me explain: